 It’s possible to connect Kirby with Dropbox but you need your own server.
-It’s not possible on shared hosting (scroll down for an exception).
-You need to have a dedicated or virtual server with SSH access and the permissions to install things on it.
+It’s usually not possible on shared hosting, as you need SSH access and the permissions to install software on it.

 Please be aware that you need to know what you are doing in order to install stuff on your server.
 This tutorial is by no means a beginners guide to server administration and I’m not responsible if anything goes wrong.
 So follow this at your own risk :).

 Dropbox will ask you to connect your Dropbox account with the client on your server.